vanthuan52/motorbike-system/backend/docs/database.md

 This pattern is consistently applied across all query mothods to ensure proper handling of soft-deleted records.

-### Entitiy Base Class
+### Entitiy Base Classes

-All database entities inherit from the `DatabaseEntityBase` class, which provides common fields like ID, created/updated timestamps, and soft delete support.
-This model provides a standard infrastructure for all database entities.
+The project provides two entity base classes that correspond to the repository base classes.

+#### Database UUID Entity Base

+The `DatabaseUUIDEntityBase` class provides a foundation for entities using UUID strings as primary keys.
+It includes common fields like timestamps and soft delete flags.

 ```typescript
 export class DatabaseEntityBase {